 Low’s choreographic works have been performed to great success and favourable reviews.
 Her work, Cloud, was showcased to much acclaim at 2000 Feet – A Celebration of World Dance, a dance festival held in Philadelphia, USA.
-Dance critic, Brenda Dixon Gottschild praised it as a first-rate performance in America’s foremost dance publication, Dance Magazine.
-In 2015, her work, Fade, portrayed an obscure historical feature of Singaporean culture, Ma Jie.
-Other notable works include Abortion, Asking Dance, Crying Earth, Grandmother’s Tale, Refuges, The First Emperor, In the Moment and White.
-Excerpts of Low’s works have toured internationally to Portugal, Belgium, Germany, France, Hong Kong, Taiwan and Malaysia, bringing a uniquely Singaporean narrative not just to other Asian countries, but also to the Western frontiers.
+Dance critic, Brenda Dixon Gottschild, praised it as a first-rate performance in America’s foremost dance publication, Dance Magazine.
+In 2015, her work Fade portrayed an obscure historical feature of Singaporean culture, Ma Jie.
+Other notable works include Abortion, Asking Dance, Crying Earth, Grandmother’s Tale, Refuges, The First Emperor, In the Moment, White and Unlock.
+Excerpts of her works have toured internationally to Portugal, Belgium, Germany, France, Hong Kong, Taiwan and Malaysia, bringing a uniquely Singaporean narrative not just to other Asian countries, but also to the Western frontiers.

 An advocate of contemporary dance education in Singapore, Low is currently the resident choreographer and instructor of Nanyang Girls’ High School Modern Dance co-curriculum activity group, as well as the mentor of Raffles Institution and Cedar Girls’ Secondary School modern dance co-curriculum activity groups.
 Under her tutelage, the schools have consistently performed outstandingly at Singapore Youth Festival arts presentations, often achieving Gold with Honours and Distinctions.
 She created the creative platforms of PULSE and Dancers’ Locker to enable youth dancers and emerging choreographers to hone their training and explore choreography.